Request A Free Estimate

 • Primary foods: Vegetables, legumes, grasses and fruits

-Groundhog Habitat and Breeding
+Groundhog Habitat & Breeding

 Groundhogs are found throughout the Midwest in a variety of habitats.
 They prefer meadows, pastures, crop fields, and yards that are close to woods.
 They are especially common in brushy or weedy areas along fence rows.